endreymarcell/jiraf-legacy/README.md

 You can filter for status (lowercase, one word, like: "todo" or "inprogress") or assignee (pass the Jira username).
 If you don't pass any username, the default is yourself; to filter for unassigned cards, pass "unassigned".

 `jiraf set <card>`
 Set `<card>` as the active card.
-(Note: you can pass the full key, eg. PROJ-123, which then also calls `setproject` with "PROJ", or only pass 123, in which case the currently active project is used.)
+(The card has to be on the currently set board.
+If you want to pick a card from a different board, you need to call `setproject` first.)

 `jiraf details [<template>]`
 Print the details of the active card.
 The format is specified in your config file (see the `detailsTemplate` value), but you can also override it when calling the command.
 You can use the values `summary`, `status`, `assignee`, `description`, `priority`, and `estimate` passed to the template in double curly braces.
 If you don't pass anything and also have no template configured, the default template is used, which is `{{key}} [{{status}}] {{summary}} ({{assignee}})`.